 Most likely, you’ll get an answer from someone overseeing that department.
 This is your opportunity to dig in and figure out exactly where the break point is.
 These discussions tend to get technical, but they usually expose bigger issues that the “probably” covers up.

 When we run a DR tabletop or cyber-security scenarios, we let conversations finish when we hear the word “probably.”
 For example, we hear things like, “Yeah, IT probably has reasonable retention on their IPS/IDS logs.”
 It makes sense.
 Everyone knows Jerry in IT and shakes their head in agreement…

 But nobody actually knows if Jerry has reasonable retention on his IPS/IDS logs!
 Well, except Jerry (we hope).
 So, we stop the entire session and run through the question again.
 Jerry generally will chime in, “Our IPS/IDS logs are written to our centralized syslog server and stored for 30 days.”

 Then, the CISO or CIO asks, “So, if someone penetrated the network more than a month ago, we won’t have any logs of the event?”

 And you’ll get a bunch of nervous glances around the room.

 The point of these exercises isn’t to assign blame to Jerry.
 The goal is to get your organization to understand where your gaps exist, what level of risk those gaps represent, and to find a way to move forward.
 An ancillary benefit of these types of group discussions (assuming you’re doing your tabletop correctly and have a cross-organizational team doing it) is cross-training of a caliber that rarely happens in work environment.

-So the next time you hear “probably” in a meeting, figure out who the real stakeholder of the information is, push to make sure the group understands where your organization is at today, and where it needs to be in the future.
+The next time you hear “probably” in a meeting, don’t let it slide.
+Figure out who the real stakeholder of the information is, push to make sure the group understands where your organization is at today, and where it needs to be in the future.